 function might be susceptible to front-running, similar to the approve

 function of the ERC-20.
+If the suggestion of allowing freezing more than what an account owns is not followed, a front-run might be an incentive to an account to avoid any attempt of freezing its balance.
 Additional features to gradually increment or decrement the frozen status CAN be considered for implementation.Copyright and related rights waived via CC0.